Shamanism in therapeutic practice

 The shamanic understanding of illness and 'dis-ease'

-Who has not been in a situation in a relationship with a partner, family, friend or co-worker where we unknowingly (but sometimes willingly!) give our power away, feel drained or unable to move past grief?
+From a shamanic perspective, illness is generally due to power loss, energy intrusion or soul loss and symptoms may manifest physically and emotionally.
+Shamanic healing therefore addresses the underlying emotional and spiritual causes of physical illness.
+For instance, who has not been in a situation in a relationship with a partner, family, friend or co-worker where we unknowingly (but sometimes willingly!) give our power away, feel drained or feel unable to move past grief?
 In simple terms, from a shamanic perspective, either some energy is 'missing' that needs to be brought back (i.e., power) or something needs to be 'removed' energetically.
-The most common underlying sources of physical/emotional illness include:

-POWER LOSS: may manifest as chronic misfortune, chronic disease, long term energy depletion, chronic fatigue.
+Power loss: may manifest as chronic misfortune, chronic disease, long term energy depletion, chronic fatigue.

-SOUL LOSS: as a result of trauma (big or small, such as illness, abuse, loss of a loved one, addiction, an accident, the end of a relationship...) a part of our vital essence separates to escape the full impact of the pain.
+Soul loss: as a result of trauma (big or small, such as illness, abuse, loss of a loved one, addiction, an accident, the end of a relationship...) a part of our vital essence separates to escape the full impact of the pain.
 In psychology often referred to as 'dissociation'.
 In shamanic understanding soul parts flee the body and need to be brought back.
 Soul loss can manifest as a feeling of not being fully here, a feeling of disconnection, not feeling totally whole, not feeling fully home in ourselves, like part of oneself is missing, a gap in memory and feeling stuck repeating the same patterns.

 'To remember the other world in this world is to live in your true inheritance.'
 (D. Whyte)

-Common shamanic healing techniques...
+Common shamanic healing practices...

 Cord-cutting: Removal of energetic cords to another person from current or previous relationships (can be family, friends, a partner, a co-worker) that no longer serve us and keep us in unhealthy dynamics.